greeshmagopinath/GiftCard/README.rst

 Since scanning of the array is done for each element the time complexity is O(n^2).
 The space complexity is still O(n).
 No extra storage space is required.

+Note:
+For this particular solution, I considered the space complexity as O(n) because we are loading data from the hard disk to a data structure in RAM.
+As the file size grows further optimizations should be considered.

 =============
 Running Tests